srvenkataratnamnagidi-sayukth/servicesC3/content/DevOps/Service Offered by C3/_index.en.md

 **Performance Monitoring:**

 - Performance monitoring tracks the server's resource utilization, such as CPU and memory usage.
-It helps identify resource bottlenecks and potential performance issues.
+It helps identify  potential performance issues.

 **Security Monitoring:**